AlibabaCloudDocs/sls/intl.en-US/Log consumption and shipping/Real-time subscription and consumption/Best practices/Use a consumer library to consume logs in high reliability mode.md

 You can use LogHub and the LogHub consumer library to process logs in real time in the preceding scenarios.
 Then, you can focus on the business logic without the need to worry about traffic scaling or failover.

 Based on the LogHub consumer library, you can also use Storm and Spark Streaming to consume log data in Log Service.
-For more information, visit [the homepage of Log Service](https://www.alibabacloud.com/product/log-service).